3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 from ROM mask - while the code for it is publicly available, it is fused into the processor and can't be freely modified.

-SEEPROM is Secure EEPROM embedded in the SoC, it is not the main flash.
+SEEPROM is Secure EEPROM (electrically erasable programmable read-only memory) embedded in the SoC, it is not the main flash.
 It holds most of the SBE code, as well as HBBL (Hostboot bootloader).
 ROM mask has enough code to load further stages into SBE SRAM and start its execution.

 SBE initializes just enough of SoC to let it start executing on its own.
 This includes one EQ (quad, mostly L3 and L2 cache) and one EC (core).
 HBBL is loaded